 Have completed a minimum of 500 hours of patient-care experience (paid)

 Have a cumulative undergraduate science GPA of at least 3.0 and a cumulative undergraduate GPA of at least 3.0

-The Yale PA Online curriculum is designed to educate physician assistants to become patient-centered medical professionals.
+The Yale PA Online curriculum is designed to educate students to become patient-centered medical professionals.
 The curriculum develops the student’s ability to diagnose and treat disease and illness through listening and communicating with patients, collaborating with other health care professionals, and understanding the most current research and methodologies.
-YSM faculty are scholars and practitioners who foster ethical and collaborative learning.
+YSM faculty members are scholars and practitioners who foster ethical and collaborative learning.

-PAs are licensed health care professionals who perform a range of integral services in various care settings.
-PAs practice independently or on medical teams.
-PAs must complete medical training, including coursework and rotations, and pass the Physician Assistant National Certifying Examination (PANCE) to practice.
+PAs are licensed health care professionals who perform a range of integral services in various health care settings.
+PAs practice independently or on medical teams and typically find employment in hospitals, outpatient clinics, medical offices, and other health care settings2.